PJF98/FootballSurvivor/README.md

 To conclude my strategy is to optimise the probability of surviving for the first 6 weeks and then fill in the rest of the predictions with the greedy algorithm.
-As can be seen in the following graph the expected value of this strategy against these opponents is approximately £15.2.
+As can be seen in the following graph (the black bar) the expected value of this strategy against these opponents is approximately £15.

 <img src= "https://github.com/PJF98/FootballSurvivor/blob/main/FullValues.png"/>

+Possible Improvements:

+In order to improve my approach further given more time I have 2 main ideas:

+Firstly a better objective functions.
+A combination of the survival probabilities after each round which could then be optimised would help improve my approach.

+Secondly changing the predictions mid season based on how many opponents are still left in the game.
+If fewer opponents are left a shorter term approach makes more sense and the opposite if more opponents are left.